diem/diem/config/management/genesis/README.md

 # Libra Config Manager

-The `libra-genesis-tool` provides a tool for the genesis ceremony of the Libra blockchain as well as adding new validators to an existing blockchain.
+The `libra-genesis-tool` provides a tool for the genesis ceremony of the Libra blockchain.
 The functionality of the tool is dictated by the organization of nodes within the system:

-* A libra root account that maintains the set of validator owners and validator operators.
+* A libra root account that maintains the set of validator owners, validator operators, and the active validator set.
 * A treasury compliance account that maintains VASPs, DDs, and other related topics.
 * Validator owners (OW) that have accounts on the blockchain.
 These accounts contain a validator configuration and specify a validator operator.
 * Validator operators (OP) that have accounts on the blockchain.
 These accounts have the ability to manipulate validator configuration.